 I hate getting up early on a Saturday.
 Saturdays should be for lie-ins.
-Except one particular Saturday when I met up with my lovely friend Rachael at 9am at Pool Valley (in Brighton) to travel up to London to see the Leicester Square Christmas Market!
+Except one particular Saturday when I met up with a friend at 9am at Pool Valley (in Brighton) to travel up to London to see the Leicester Square Christmas Market!

 As we’d got there early anyway and I’d misread the time by 10 minutes, we popped into Edendum for a quick coffee first.
 It’s such a pretty coffee shop and I can’t believe I’ve never noticed it before!!